Adobe-Marketing-Cloud/acp-sdks/README.md

     * In the `Add to targets` section, select all the targets that need AEP SDKs.
 - Select your project from the `Project Navigator`, select your App from the `TARGETS` frame, then select the `General` tab at the top of the window.
 - In the `Link Binary With Libraries` section, click the `+` link and add the following frameworks and libraries: `UIKit`, `SystemConfiguration`, `WebKit`, `UserNotifications`, `libsqlite3.0`, `libc++`, `libz`.
-- ⚠️ Important: If you have a Swift application, include a bridging header and import the AEP SDK headers available in the include folder.
-For more information see [Importing Objective-C into Swift](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift)
+- __Important__ - If you have a Swift application, include a bridging header and import the AEP SDK headers available in the include folder.
+For more information see [Importing Objective-C into Swift](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift).

 __Important__ - _all_ AEP SDK iOS libraries depend on `libACPCore.a`.